3D printing for SMEs: prototypes & small series

 Lisa Ernst · 22.11.2025 · Technology · 8 min

-Perhaps you know this from your own company: someone has a clever idea for a small jig, a new housing, or a tool for assembly – everyone is enthusiastic, you get a quote, and then the idea disappears into a drawer for months.
-Tooling is too expensive, milled parts take weeks, and internally no one has time for “such a small project”.
+Perhaps you know this from your own company: Someone has a clever idea for a small fixture, a new housing, or an assembly aid – everyone is enthusiastic, you get a quote, and then the idea disappears into a drawer for months.
+Tooling is too expensive, milled parts take weeks, and internally nobody has time for "such a small project."

 You are not alone in this.
-SMEs make up over 99% of companies in Switzerland and provide around two-thirds of jobs – at the same time, many businesses struggle with scarce resources and high time pressure ( kmu.admin.ch). ).
-It is precisely in this environment that 3D printing can close a gap: prototypes, jigs, and small series become a reality within days instead of weeks, without you having to commit to expensive tooling immediately.
+SMEs make up over 99% of companies in Switzerland and provide around two-thirds of the jobs – at the same time, many businesses struggle with tight resources and high time pressure ( kmu.admin.ch).
+It is precisely in this environment that 3D printing can bridge a gap: prototypes, fixtures, and small series become a reality within days instead of weeks, without you having to commit to expensive tooling immediately.

-We at 33d.ch work daily with Swiss SMEs who are facing exactly this decision: is 3D printing really worth it for our part?
-In this article, we show you in a practical way what 3D printing is suitable for in the SME environment, how a typical project proceeds, and which pitfalls you can avoid – based on what works in our daily operations (and what we’ve learned ourselves along the way).
+At 33d.ch, we work daily with Swiss SMEs who are facing exactly this decision: is 3D printing really worthwhile for our part?
+In this article, we will show you in a practical way what 3D printing is suitable for in the SME environment, how a typical project runs, and which pitfalls you can avoid – based on what works in our everyday work (and what we have learned ourselves along the way).

-Why 3D printing is so well-suited for SMEs
+Why 3D printing is a good fit for SMEs

-3D printing doesn't replace every milling machine or injection molding.
-But it plays to its strengths precisely where SMEs often fall between the cracks:
+3D printing does not replace every milling machine or injection molding machine.
+But it plays to its strengths precisely where SMEs often end up between a rock and a hard place:

-For exactly these situations, we use 3D printing as a “bridge” between idea and series production: parts can be tested, adapted, and used in small series without you being locked in prematurely.
+It is precisely for these situations that we use 3D printing as a "bridge" between idea and series tooling: parts can be tested, adapted, and used in small series without early commitment.

 Comparison: traditional way vs. 3D printing

-Topic Traditional manufacturing (milling / injection molding) 3D printing with service provider
+Topic Classic manufacturing (milling / injection molding) 3D printing with a service provider

-Initial costs Tooling costs, setup costs, minimum order quantities No tooling, cost per part / build job
+Initial costs Tooling costs, setup costs, minimum order quantities No tooling, cost per part / print job

-Prototype delivery time often 3–6 weeks typically 2–7 working days (depending on process)
+Prototype lead time often 3–6 weeks typically 2–7 working days (depending on the process)

-Design changes Adjust tooling, new costs and time Adjust CAD, reprint – no new tooling
+Design changes Adjusting tooling, renewed costs and time Adjusting CAD, reprinting – no new tooling

-Small series only worthwhile from higher quantities ideal for 20–500 units, then possibly transition to injection molding
+Small series only worthwhile from higher quantities ideal for 20–500 pieces, then possibly transition to injection molding

 Technologies & materials – only what you need to know